MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/Variables-Affecting-MultiPoint-Server-System-Performance.md

 -   **USB type** Using USB 3.0 instead of USB 2.0 increases the available bandwidth between the server and the intermediate hub if you are connecting more than three USB zero clients to the hub or if you are using high\-bandwidth USB devices.

 -   **Stations** The total number of stations affects the performance.
 If you have heavy graphics, processing, or video needs, you may want to limit the overall number of stations.
-For more information, see [Optimize MultiPoint Server system performance](../../../compute/remote-desktop-services/multipoint-1/Hardware-Requirements-and-Performance-Recommendations.md#BKMK_OptimizeMultiPointServerSystemPerformance) in this guide.
+For more information, see [Optimize MultiPoint Services System performance](../../../compute/remote-desktop-services/multipoint-1/Hardware-Requirements-and-Performance-Recommendations.md#BKMK_OptimizeMultiPointServerSystemPerformance) in this guide.